mazeeblanke/pet-shop-api/README.md

 A) Using bash script

+  1. Clone project and cd into project e.g `git clone https://github.com/mazeeblanke/pet-shop-api.git && cd pet-shop-api`

-RUN ` bash install.bash ` at the root of the project
+  2. RUN ` bash install.bash ` at the root of the project

 B) Follow the steps below